Red Currant Bakery

 Assemble & Bake

-• Spread the jam, saving a few tablespoons, out into a thin even layer over the pastry using an offset or rubber spatula.
+• Spread the jam, saving a few tablespoons, out into an even layer over the pastry using a spoon.

 Bake & Glaze

-• Bake the prasselkuchen for 20-25 minutes – rotating halfway through – until the streusel and bottom of the puff pastry are golden brown.
+• Turn the oven down to 400 F and bake the prasselkuchen again for 20-25 minutes.
+Rotate it 180 degrees halfway through – and bake until the streusel and bottom of the puff pastry are golden brown.

-• Remove from the oven and leave to cool fully.
+• Remove from the oven and leave to cool for at least 10 minutes.

 • In a medium bowl, whisk the powdered sugar and lemon juice together until a thin glaze is formed.
 Drizzle the glaze over the cooled prasselkuchen.